pbklink/motif-core/etc/motif-core.api.md

     protected compareValue(left: DayTradesDataItem.Record, right: DayTradesDataItem.Record, ascending: boolean): number;
     // (undocumented)
     protected createRenderValue(record: DayTradesDataItem.Record): DayTradesGridField.CreateRenderValueResult;
 }

+// Warning: (ae-missing-release-tag) "ForeItemStateColorSchemeGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ForeItemStateColorSchemeGridField extends ColorSchemeGridField {
+    constructor(scheme: ColorSettings);
+    // (undocumented)
+    getValue(record: ColorSchemeGridRecordStore.Record): ColorSettingsItemStateIdRenderValue;
+}

 // Warning: (ae-missing-release-tag) "FullDepthRecord" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)